facetious (adjective)

 flibbertigibbet (noun)

 A frivolous, flighty, or excessively talkative person.
-(OD)
+(NOA)

 A silly, scatterbrained, garrulous, flighty, or light-headed person.
 (WN)